creative-mobile/CME.Documentation/docs/index.md

 **CME CloudPurchase** currently supports the **Google Play Store** and **Apple App Store**.

-See the [Getting Started / Configure Stores Integrations](user_guide/getting_started.md#stores) section in the User Guide for more information on platform integration.
+See the [Getting Started / Configuring Stores Integrations](user_guide/getting_started.md#stores) section in the User Guide for more information on platform integration.

 ### <a id="feature-2"></a> Test payment identification